wesselvanree/shopify-theme-tailwind/README.md

    `dist` branch by going to `your admin dashboard` > `Online Store` > `Themes` > `Add Theme` > `Connect from Github`.

-4. **Customize tailwind config**: By default, `tailwind.config.cjs` includes custom options for the Dawn theme:
+4. **Customize tailwind config**: By default, `tailwind.config.ts` includes custom options for the Dawn theme:

    - Prefix has been set to `tw-`
    - `rem` units of the default config are converted to a root font-size of `10px`